brenoslivio/SegmentationCellCycles/README.md

 ### Segmentation methods

+It will be used the following segmentation methods.

-#### Region-Based Segmentation
+#### Region-Based segmentation

-Region-Based Segmentation can separate the objects into different regions based on a threshold value.
-With the image converted to grayscale, we can, for example, separate the darkest objects from the most enlightened ones.
+Region-Based segmentation can separate the objects into different regions based on a threshold value.
+With the image converted to grayscale, for example, we can separate the darkest objects from the most enlightened ones.
 The nuclei are within the darkest objects in these images.

 #### Segmentation by Clustering

-Segmentation based on Clustering can divide the pixels of the image into homogeneous clusters.
+Segmentation based on clustering can divide the pixels of the image into homogeneous clusters.
 For this method it will be used the k-means algorithm.

 ### Evaluating Segmentation methods